sqlchat/sqlchat/README.md

 docker run --name sqlchat --platform linux/amd64 --env NEXTAUTH_SECRET="$(openssl rand -hex 5)" --env OPENAI_API_KEY=<<YOUR OPENAI KEY>> -p 3000:3000 --hostname localhost sqlchat/sqlchat
 ```

 - Pass an arbitrary string to NEXTAUTH_SECRET otherwise next-auth will complain.
-It doesn't matter
-  if you don't enable login.
 - If you chat to the database on the same host, you need to use `host.docker.internal` as the host in
   the database connection setting.